MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

  **Standard**

- For items using the **Standard** costing method, stock decreases are valued similar to the **FIFO** costing method, except valuation is based on a standard cost, not on the actual cost.
+ For items using the **Standard** costing method, inventory decreases are valued similar to the **FIFO** costing method, except valuation is based on a standard cost, not on the actual cost.

- The following table shows how stock decreases are valued for the **Standard** costing method.
+ The following table shows how inventory decreases are valued for the **Standard** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|